tan-hangsapho/backend-chekromlek/README.md

 ### Built With

-This section lists major frameworks and libraries used in the Learnwithkru project:
+This section lists major frameworks and libraries used in the Chekromlek project:

 * [Node.js][Node.js-url]
 * [TypeScript][TypeScript-url]